swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 - iss -- A StringOrURI data type that contains an identifier of the entity that issued the evidence of time.
 This parameter MUST be present.

 - id -- A String data type that contains an unique identifier assigned to the evidence of time.
 Inclusion of this parameter is OPTIONAL.

+- hash -- A Base64Binary data type that contains the hash value of the complete evidence of time.
+Inclusion of this parameter is OPTIONAL.

 - val -- A \[Object&lt;PolicyValidation&gt;\] data type that contains an array of results of the time evidence validation according to defined validation procedures.
 Inclusion of this parameter is OPTIONAL.